AusClimateService/qq-workflows/cihp13/README.md

 - Version 1.2 (still to come): Add CORDEX-Australisia downscaled data (see details [here](https://opus.nci.org.au/display/CMIP/CMIP6-CORDEX+datasets)).
 - Version 2.0 (still to come): Replacement of BARRA-R2 (~12km resolution) with BARRA-C2 (~4.4km)

-Additional variables and timescales may also be added along the way as identified by users.
+Additional variables and timescales may also be added along the way as identified by users (see https://github.com/climate-innovation-hub/qq-workflows/issues/3 for suggested additions).